Mozzler/yii2-rbac/README.md

 ];
 ```

+### Available options

+Any action on a controller can be used as an operation to apply RBAC rules.
+By default a model controller has the following actions:

+- index
+- create
+- update
+- view
+- delete

+While a model supports the following RBAC operations:

+- find
+- create
+- update
+- delete

 ### Policy inheritance

 Policies follow class inheritance to build a list of all the available policies to check.